-3. Compensated absences
+3. Compensated absences and termination benefits

 The District's policy permits employees to accumulate earned but unused vacation and sick leave benefits, which are eligible for payment upon separation from service.
-The liability for such leave is reported as incurred in the government- wide financial statements.
+The liability for such leave is reported as incurred in the government-wide financial statements.
 A liability for those amounts is recorded in the governmental funds only if the liability has matured as a result of employee resignations or retirements.
-The liability for compensated absences includes salary-related benefits, where applicable.
+The liability for compensated absences and termination benefits includes salary-related benefits, where applicable.